publiccodenet/about/activities/communication/blogging.md

 Write your draft blogpost using a collaborative document tool.
 This lets you share it for pair writing, factchecking, feedback or proofreading.

 Don't hesitate to involve other people in your writing process - we want you to succeed, and we know how helpful an external perspective can be once something starts to feel like a slog.

+Include links to people, associations, codebases, organizations or events you talk about - this helps an excited reader learn more.
+It's also useful for SEO.

+All blogposts should include at least one relevant image or video, to make them more engaging.

 After writing, please share with the communications coordinator for polishing.